liferay/liferay-docs/devGuide/en/chapters/09-liferay-ide.markdown

 explorer) but is not yet a Liferay IDE project, the following steps can be used to convert the project.

-1. In Eclipse, right click the eclipse project that you want to convert, select Liferay &rarr; Convert to Liferay plug-in project.
+1. In Eclipse, right click the Eclipse project that you want to convert, select Liferay &rarr; Convert to Liferay plug-in project.

     Note: If you don't have a convert action available it means the project is